JustinGOSSES/spoken-floodplain/README.md

 Further description of how to download and then how to process the GIS datasets in shapefile and other formats into a single GEOJSON that can be worked with on the web is found in a Jupyter Notebook in the notebooks folder called `FEMA FIRM COUNTY LEVEL DATA HARRIS Shapefile to GEOJSON.ipynb`.

-## Tools to be Used
+## PLANNING

-#### Potential Technology
+### Technology Used
 Reuses free & open data.
 No server necessary, all front-end.
-All technology capabilities necessary already exists.
+All technology capabilities necessary already exists, just not combined in this way, which made it well suited for a short hackathon.

 - [browser capabilities to call]
-  - API for text-to-speech
+  - <a href="https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis">Browser API for text-to-speech or speech synthesis</a>
-  - API for location sharing
+  - <a href="https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API">Browser API for location sharing</a>
 - [data]
-  - Geojson of floodplains in Houston area
+  - Geojson of floodplains in Houston area, described in section above.
 - [JavaScript]
+  - code to call browser APIs for location and speech synthesis.
-  - code to check if location inside of geojson's
+  - code to check if location inside of geojson's polygons (turf.js)
   - code to parse geojson properties and location relative information into text message
   - code to control timing
-  - code for front-end user interface and optional map
+  - code for front-end user interface and optional map (leaflet.js)

-### Browser Web APIs
+#### Browser Web APIs
 Modern browsers enable location sharing through the Location Browser API as described here: https://developer.mozilla.org/en-US/docs/Web/API/Location

 #### Browswer Web API for Text-to-Speech
 Modern browsers enable basic text-to-speech capabilities through a browswer API as described here: https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API

-#### Browswer Web API for Location
-TODO

-### Turf.js
+#### Turf.js
 Turf.js will be used to determine if the coordinates of the user's location is within a floodplain polygon and return whether it is 500 year plain, 100 year floodplain, or floodway.

-### Leaflet.js
+#### Leaflet.js
 Leaflet.js will be used to display the user's location on a map with an overlay of the floodplains and floodway.

 ## Considerations